yagizerlc/protocol_yagiz_github/Day 6: Genomics.md

-### Gene Annotation
+### <code style="color : lightskyblue">Gene Annotation</code>

-I used `Prokka` to perform gene annotation on the assembled genome. `Prokka`is a comprehensive annotation tool that identifies Genes, CDCs, rRNAs, tRNAs, and other functional elements within the genome. `Prokka`identifies predicted proteins and assigns annotations based on well-known databases.
+I used <code style="color : lightskyblue">Prokka</code> to perform gene annotation on the assembled genome. <code style="color : lightskyblue">Prokka</code> is a comprehensive annotation tool that identifies Genes, CDCs, rRNAs, tRNAs, and other functional elements within the genome. <code style="color : lightskyblue">Prokka</code> identifies predicted proteins and assigns annotations based on well-known databases.
 This step is crucial to understand the biological capabilities of the genome.

 ```bash
 cd $WORK